-- Information given by the department to staff on individual pupils to aid planning, differentiation and teaching - Information available on the teachers' desktops for individual pupils (Classroom Considerations/Learning Support and EAL Registers) - Information given at the weekly Staff Meeting or emailed to relevant staff. - In-class observations of pupils with learning difficulties and subsequent feedback to the Form or subject teacher and Assistant Head (Curriculum). - Provision of IEPs for pupils who are receiving individual support from the Learning Support and EAL Department.
-Teachers are aware of IEPs for the pupils they teach, are able to read them and utilise advice and strategies recommended as relevant.

-Continuous development of teaching staff by Head of Learning Support through classroom observations, departmental meetings and 1:1 discussion about individual pupils.
+- Information given by the department to staff on individual pupils to aid planning, differentiation and teaching (emailed Learning Support Alerts) - Information available on the teachers' desktops on classroom strategies for individual pupils (Classroom Considerations) - Information given at the designated Learning Support slot at the weekly Staff Meeting. - In-class observations of pupils with learning difficulties and subsequent feedback to the form or subject teacher and Director of Curriculum (especially when particular learning or behavioural issues are identified). - Provision of IEPs for pupils who are receiving individual support from the Learning Support Department; teachers are aware of these IEPs for the pupils they teach, must read them and act upon advice and strategies recommended insofar as they are relevant to their subject. - Continuous development of teaching staff by Head of Learning Support through classroom observations, departmental meetings and 1:1 discussion about individual pupils.